-Two promising candidate vaccines have been tested in animals and are about to be tested in earlyphase human clinical trials to determine whether they are safe and induce immune responses.
+Two promising candidate vaccines (GlaxoSmithKline and NewLink) have been tested in animals and are now being tested in Phase 1 human clinical trials to determine whether they are safe and induce immune responses.
 One vaccine was given to a laboratory worker several years ago after exposure to EVD in a laboratory.

-Both vaccines are recombinant, meaning that a different virus (expected to be safe in people) causes the expression of just one component of EVD within the vaccinated human, in order to stimulate immunity to Ebola virus without risk of itself causing disease.
+Both vaccines are recombinant, meaning that a different virus (expected to be safe in humans) causes the expression of just one component of EVD within the vaccinated human in order to stimulate immunity to Ebola virus without risk of causing disease itself.